Security and GDPR

 The system automatically removes data held on the device when the user no longer has access to the section.
 In the event of a device being lost, users can contact our support team to tell the device to remove its data when it is next used online.

-Our data is encrypted in transit and at rest.
+Our data is encrypted in transit between our servers and your browser, and our database is encrypted at rest.

 Our employees' computers have full-disk encryption (although your data is not stored on employees' devices).

 We have systems that monitor the usage and automatically block users who appear to be malicious.

 Firewalls are configured according to industry best practices and all unnecessary ports are blocked.